 - Developing effective messaging: Communication and messaging strategies can have a lasting impact on health topics by raising awareness and creating a conversation causing people to rethink their behaviors and decisions.

 Some community programs may seek reimbursement for certain activities.
-For more information, see the Reimbursement for Services section of the Care Coordination Toolkit and the Sustainability Module of the Community Health Workers Toolkit.
+For more information, see the Reimbursement for Services section of the Care Coordination Toolkit and the Funding and Sustainability Module of the Community Health Workers Toolkit.